From Field to Fork

 Objective

-Students can analyze develop high-quality and customer-oriented menus.
-The student identifies the professional kitchen business idea and customer needs.
-Students can analyse the nutrition quality, accountability and profitability of menus.
-Students can develop menus with ecological, economic, nutritional, cultural and social dimensions.
-The student knows how to develop recipes in his work and understand the importance of standardized recipes as part of quality.
+Students can analyze and develop high-quality and customer-oriented menus.
+In the design, the student recognizes the operating idea of the professional kitchen and the needs of customer.
+The student is able to analyse the nutritional quality, responsibility and profitability of menus.
+The student is able to develop menus taking into account ecological, economic, nutritional, cultural and social dimensions.
+The student is able to implement studies in his/her work and is able to define the importance of standardised recipes as part of quality.

 Content